-You name this appetizer in whatever name you like, i.e. potato cakes, potato patties, aloo tikki, I’m sure you can’t deny the fact that this is one of the most delicious lip smacking mouth watering snack.
+You name this appetizer in whatever name you like, i.e. potato cakes, potato patties, aloo tikki, I'm sure you can't deny the fact that this is one of the most delicious lip-smacking mouth-watering snack (and crispy too).

 This is dairy-free and gluten-free.
 This is made with mashed potatoes, spices, and gluten-free flour like rice flour and cornstarch.
 No refined flours, no milk products.
 It tastes best when pan-fried but if you want to make this oil-free, you can surely bake them to crispy.